THE INDIAN NATIONAL ARMY – SOME UNANSWERED QUESTIONS

 which was published ten years later.12 Emilie was his secretary again in

-Since Bose had taken a vow that he would not marry until India was free,
+Since Bose had taken a vow that he would not marry until India India

 On

-project of forming a provisional government in exile.
-On 16 June 1943 Tojo made a declaration in
+his arrival in Tokyo 16 June 1943 Tojo made a declaration in

 calling Japan India’s greatest friend.

-He received a tumultuous welcome when he reached Singapore on 2 July 1943 , followed by
+He received a tumultuous welcome when he reached Singapore 2 July 1943 , followed by

 week-long celebrations that were later commemorated annually as ‘Netaji